ThatXliner/mrelm/README.rst

 What is this
 ------------
 This package is a simple script that will create a GitHub release.
+Note that it requires bootstrapping.

 It features